Diploma in Oral Medicine

-- to have been a dentist or physician for at least five years
+- To have been a dentist or physician for at least five years

-- to have been an EAOM member for at least two years
+- To have been an EAOM member for at least two years

-- to submit a completed application form, accompanied by a registration fee of £50 (or the equivalent in Euros) and an examination fee of £250 (or the equivalent in Euros).
-Those who apply for being exempted from taking the examination, should only remit the application fee of £50 (or the equivalent in Euros).
-These are non refundable.
+- To submit a completed application form, accompanied by a registration fee of £50 (or the equivalent in Euros) and an examination fee of £250 (or the equivalent in Euros).
+Those who apply for being exempted from taking the examination should only remit the application fee of £50 (or the equivalent in Euros).
+These are non-refundable.
 Applications are only accepted upon receipt of the administration and examination fees

-- the application should be accompanied by a supporting letter from the President of the National Oral Medicine association or its equivalent
+- The application should be accompanied by a supporting letter from the President of the National Oral Medicine association or its equivalent

-- the application must contain written information of previous clinical and theoretical education related to oral medicine, using the standard EAOM curriculum vitae form.
+- The application must contain written information of previous clinical and theoretical education related to oral medicine, using the standard EAOM curriculum vitae form.

-All correspondence in relation to the Diploma in Oral Medicine should be directed to the Secretary-General of the EAOM CONTACT DETAILS?
+All correspondence in relation to the Diploma in Oral Medicine should be directed to the Secretary-General of the EAOM

 Recommended Reading List